Protocol Design

 The Diffusal protocol achieves zero counterparty risk through:

-- Paired minting — Options always created as long + short pairs
+- Paired creation — Options always created as long + short pairs; premium as payer + receiver pairs

 - Portfolio margin — Users collateralize net exposure, not individual positions